 Being a major tourist hub as well as home to many expats, Barcelona has a truly international feel.
 I haven’t encountered anything similar in other Spanish cities and so I think Barcelona is unique in this aspect.
 As much as I love to immerse myself in new cultures, I don’t feel so good in the long run when I so obviously stick out in any way amongst the local population.
 Barcelona is a melting pot of cultures so I have no problem at all, if anything it gives me that access to different cultures all in one place.

-Now I realise this is a somewhat subjective thing and it also depends a bit on who you have the luck to meet.
-However the vast majority of people I’ve met in this city were very friendly and ready to help.
+Now I realize this is a somewhat subjective thing and it also depends a bit on who you have the luck to meet.
+However, the vast majority of people I’ve met in this city were very friendly and ready to help.
 I had spent two months in Barcelona a few years ago (the real start of my digital nomad lifestyle) and even then when I couldn’t really speak Spanish I had found people to be very helpful.
 So I don’t understand why some people say that the people in Barcelona are not friendly and will refuse to speak to you in a language other than Catalan.
 I’m not sure where this myth originated from but my experience has been totally different.

 Opportunities for Short Trips

 Barcelona has a pretty unique position between mountains and the sea.
-It’s obviously great to be so close to the beaches, both those in Barcelona itself and also places like Casteldefels and Sitges which are only a short train ride away.
-On the other hand there are the mountains which offer a really nice opportunity for those times when you need to get away from it all and immerse yourself in nature.
+It’s obviously great to be so close to the beaches, both those in Barcelona itself and also places like Castelldefels and Sitges which are only a short train ride away.
+On the other hand, there are the mountains which offer a really nice opportunity for those times when you need to get away from it all and immerse yourself in nature.

 Furthermore, connections from Barcelona to other important cities in Spain and throughout Europe are readily available.
 You can hop on a train or fly to most places directly from Barcelona.
 Since most of the conferences in my field take place in the US, having good flight connections to North America is also a plus.
 Even if we do settle somewhere, we plan to continue traveling throughout our life so it’s very important to be somewhere that makes it easy to satisfy the need to travel.
 Barcelona is one such place.